bgottschall/BlackboardTool/README.md

     -h, --help                 this help page
 ```

 Can be applied on an extracted folder from bb\_extract.sh and uses an template to repair the source files from a submission.
 The repair template is a folder containing a file called 'repair.
-That file contains rules which are applied on order on the students src folder.
+That file contains rules which are applied in order on the students src folder.

 ```
 D *.bmp